 - Only works when your browser is open

-- Cannot feed data into other systems
+- Limited export options and no way to feed data into other systems

 - Alert options are basic (email only for most)